86Box/docs/settings/peripherals.rst

 Hard disk drive controller card to emulate.
 Only cards supported by the machine's expansion buses will be listed.

-MFM, RLL, ESDI and IDE controllers are emulated.
+MFM, RLL, ESDI and IDE controllers are available.
 On machines with onboard IDE, selecting an IDE controller is not necessary.

 The *Configure* button opens a new window with settings specific to the selected controller card, such as the BIOS option ROM address.